HR Advisor (FTC)

 We’re looking for someone who is:

-• CIPD Level 3 or equivalent qualification.
+• CIPD Level 3 (or equivalent qualification).

-• Excellent organisation, time management, and prioritisation skills.
+• Excellent organisational and prioritisation skills.

-• CIPD Level 5 or a relevant degree.
+• CIPD Level 5 or relevant degree.

-• Experience reviewing and updating policies and procedures.
+• Experience updating policies and procedures.

-• Previous experience working within an education environment.
+• Previous HR experience within education.

 Why choose us?